Ossitech/faf_on_steam_deck/README.md

 Again change the `"deck"` to your username in case you changed it.

 You can now close the settings menu and play FAF!

+You can use the Steam client to add FAF to your games library so you can run launch the FAF Client from the handheld mode.